-MATLAB is a powerful tool for analysing images and signals for developing applications.
+MATLAB is a powerful tool for analyzing images and signals for developing applications.
 One of the applications of image compression with MATLAB using a graphical user interface is described in this article.
+Here we talk about lossless image compression using MATLAB.

 Cameras are nowadays being provided with more and more megapixels to improve the quality of captured images.
 With improvement in image quality, size of the image file also increases.